pardamike/gitsauce/README.md

 # Gitsauce
-### Git cheatsheet and guide - hotsauce for your Git dev skills
+_Interactive Git cheatsheet and guide.
+Like hot sauce for your Git dev skills._

 #### Coming soon...
 * Written in React and Typescript